5bitcube/256k-tetsuo/README.md

 ﻿# 256K Tetsuo

-A crypto puzzle used to encode Solana private keys written in C.
+A crypto puzzle to encode Solana private keys written in C.

 ## License